rhyolight/numenta-web/packages/numenta.com/pages/resources/papers/untangling-sequences-behavior-vs-external-causes.md

 ---
 author: "Subutai Ahmad, Jeff Hawkins"
-brief: "This paper describes a cortical model for untangling sensorimotor from external sequences.
+description: "This paper describes a cortical model for untangling sensorimotor from external sequences.
 It shows how a single neural mechanism can learn and recognize these two types of sequences: sequences where sensory inputs change due to external factors, and sequences where inputs change due to our own behavior (sensorimotor sequences)."
 category: neuroscience, sequence-learning, sensorimotor
 date: 2017/09/19
 hideImage: true